The Songs of Distant Earth (album): Writing and recording

 Oldfield chose to have the album follow the novel's plot "loosely".
 It recounts the destruction of Earth in the year 3600 after the Sun goes nova, for which the planet has 1,600 years to prepare, sending spaceships to nearby planetary systems.
 The album took longer for Oldfield to complete than he had initially planned, in part because he considered some of his usual instruments - including acoustic guitars - too "Earth-bound" for the setting, opting instead to create a "new vocabulary" of sounds in the studio.
-This lead Oldfield to broaden his repertoire and appeal, and resulted in an album which he classed as "very ambient".
+This led Oldfield to broaden his repertoire and appeal, and resulted in an album which he classed as "very ambient".

 He made extensive use of samples, including from the sample CD Datafile One (1991) by Zero-G, Led Zeppelin's "When the Levee Breaks" (1971), film soundtracks, and world music recorded in Polynesia and Lapland.
-While the album was being mixed and cut, Oldfield was concerned that being an solely digital recording, it would sound too "angular".
+While the album was being mixed and cut, Oldfield was concerned that being a solely digital recording, it would sound too "angular".
 As a test, a copy was made onto recording tape using Dolby SR, a type of noise reduction, which he thought produced some nice results but greater loss of clarity.
 The liner notes contains a foreword by Clarke about the development of his book, from short story to novel.
 He ends it with a note about the album: "Since the finale of the novel is a musical concert, I was delighted when Mike Oldfield told me that he wished to compose a suite inspired by it.
 I was particularly impressed by the music he wrote for The Killing Fields and now, having played the CD-ROM of The Songs of Distant Earth, I feel he has lived up to my expectations.
 Welcome back into space, Mike: there's still lots of room out here."